Resources for Job Seekers

 - Accessing resources best suited to your interests and qualifications

-By clicking on the LearnNow link you will be able to work on improving your computer skills (Microsft Word, Excel, Adobe Photoshop, etc.) or study for the HiSet (the new High School equivalency test, which has replaced the GED)!
+By clicking on the SkillSurfer link you will be able to work on improving your computer skills (Microsft Word, Excel, Adobe Photoshop, etc.) or study for the HiSet (the new High School equivalency test, which has replaced the GED)!
 In addition, there are a variety of practice tests and resources to enhance your qualifications.

-Log in here (Requires a Springfield City Library card)
+Log in here: Requires a Springfield City Library card

 Business & Nonprofit Databases

-Log in here: Most databases will allow you immediate access; if prompted, enter your library card number.
+Start your search: Most databases will allow you immediate access; if prompted, enter your library card number.

 Getting a FREE email account

 Online job applications usually require the applicant to have an email account.
-Getting an email acccount is easy, and often free.
+Getting an email account is easy, and often free.
 To set up your own account, click on any of the links below and fill out the registration form.
 Ask a librarian if you need assistance.